 Can I interest you in a Myth Buster or two?

 We feel a lot of things on the Internet about Pair testing are not completely true, some of the things that we have learned from our experience with Pair testing is that:

-- A Pair Test session is not limited to two people sitting at the same system.
+- A Pair Test session is not limited to two people sitting in the same system.

 - A Pair does mean two – but in the context of a Pair test session there can be more than two people involved.
 We don’t see anything wrong with that.
 It’s a learning experience, why just two?
 Yes, it’s possible that with two the learning of thought process of EACH OTHER might be at the maximum level, but it is also true that when there are more than two people, the learning will be more diversified and more in comparison to a lesser number.
 Nobody can call you out for a test session with more than two people.

-- There is no rule (by the way who is making those rules?) that says one of the person involved is the driver while the other is…umm what a passenger? or is passive?
+- There is no rule (by the way who is making those rules?) that says one of the people involved in the driver while the other is…umm what a passenger? or is it passive?

 - Everyone involved in a pair test session can be as much a driver as anybody else is.
 Who gets to be a more dominant partner in the crime of pair test would depend on two things: